thedjpetersen/subway/README.md

 *Should be something like this, once implemented:*

-1. Assuming you already have node.js, npm, and mongo, run:
+1. Assuming you already have node.js, and npm, run:

         $ git clone https://github.com/thedjpetersen/subway.git
         $ cd subway